Cooking and Baking without Milk Ingredients

 Milk-free cheese may not work well in recipes for cheese sauces.
 If you would like to make a dairy-free "cheese sauce," check our Safe Eats™ recipe database for "cheese sauce" recipes based on nutritional yeast.

 Substituting for Milk

-There are a number of commercially-produced liquid cow’s milk alternatives made from soy, coconut, rice, potato, oat, almond, hazelnut, cashew, hemp, flax, sunflower, macadamia, and even camel.
+There are a number of commercially-produced cow’s milk alternatives made from soy, coconut, rice, potato, oat, almond, hazelnut, cashew, hemp, flax, sunflower, and even macadamia.
 Most of these are available in a few different flavors (such as "regular," "vanilla," "chocolate," and "mocha").
 All of these milks can be substituted 1-for-1 in recipes.